rwd2/quakestat_warfork/README.md

 end
 </pre>

-3) save quakestat_warfork.sh and quakstat.xsl where you want to run it from
+3) Save quakestat_warfork.sh and quakstat.xsl where you want to run it from.

-4) edit quakestat_warfork.sh and change this part so it matches the absolute path of quakestat.xsl:
+4) Edit quakestat_warfork.sh and change this part so it matches the absolute path of quakestat.xsl:

   <pre>
     ~/&lt;path...to&gt;/quakestat.xsl
  </pre>

-5) run quakestat_warfork.sh
+5) Run quakestat_warfork.sh